 #2 High-Quality Proteins

 Research has found that a high-quality protein diet is important for fertility.
 In a study conducted with IVF patients, it was found that those patients eating a diet of 25% more protein and 40% less carbohydrates had improved egg quality and double the pregnancy rate too.
+Fertility Plus can offer more fertility advice.

 Protein contains essential amino acids with whole eggs, white meat such as chicken, fish and omega-3 rich fish such as salmon being ideal foods for upping high-quality proteins.
 For vegetarians, experts suggest sticking with beans and legumes, such as beans and peas.